MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports.md

 ## Report Execution Time Limits

-Increasing the maximum number of rows that can be returned may result in the reports timing out before the data can be returned.
+Increasing the maximum number of rows that can be returned results in longer execution and response times meaning the report may time out before the data can be returned.
 The report execution time can be increased by modifying the report as follows:

 1. Click on the "Transform data" in the ribbon bar to open the Power Query Editor.
 1. Click on "ReportExecutionMinutes" on the left-hand side.